yi-ji-horse/yi-ji-horse/content/zh/authors/PeiqiLuo/_index.md

 ---
 # Display name
-title: Jingyi Yu
+title: 骆佩琦

-# Full name (for SEO)
+# Full Name (for SEO)
-first_name: Jingyi
+first_name: 佩琦
-last_name: Yu
+last_name: 骆

-# Username (this should match the folder name)
 authors:
-  JingyiYu
+  -  PeiqiLuo

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+  - 实验室管理员

 # Role/position
-role: Multi-parameter tissue imaging
+role: 实验室管理员

 # Organizations/Affiliations
 organizations:
   - name: RMORG
     url: '/'

-user_groups:
-  - Alumni

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.